hydephp/develop/docs/creating-content/documentation-pages.md

 ## Sidebar

 The sidebar is automatically generated from the files in the `_docs` directory.
 You will probably want to change the order of these items.
-You can do this in two ways, either in the config or with front matter using the navigation array.
+You can do this in two ways, either in the config or with front matter using the navigation array settings.

 ### Table of contents